Local Area Attractions

 Country Music Highway Museum

 Located in Paintsville, KY, this is a must-stop for all country music fans.
-Enjoy the interactive exhibits featuring the memorabilia of Tom T. Hall, Loretta Lynn, Billy Ray Cyrus and Ricky Skaggs.
+Enjoy the interactive exhibits featuring the memorabilia of Tom T. Hall, Loretta Lynn, Billy Ray Cyrus, Ricky Skaggs and The Judds.

 Ghosts of WV

 Travel to Point Pleasant to learn the myth....or is it legend?....of Mothman.
 We have directions for you in the office, so stop by on your way out.
 Numerous museums will show you some hard evidence convincing you that there is more out there than meets the eye.
 Walk down the street to the hotel lobby and listen to some unexplained sounds.
 Finalize your creepy journey with a group photo in front of the Mothman statue on main street.
 For an extra strange outing, travel to the asylum in Weston, WV.
 Learn the stories of "visitors" past through tours that are offered on most days of the year.

 Our only link to the area attractions in and around Huntington, Barboursville and Milton.
 Explore all there is to see and do, Eat, Shop, Stay, Events, Attractions and Videos. www.wvvisit.org Check out this link but be sure to come back and make your reservations and have a great camping stay with us.

 City Wide Yard Sale